charliepluk/OpenTab/README.md

 ## Getting Started
 ### Installation and Setup
 1. Install [Node.js](https://nodejs.org/) and [MySQL](https://www.mysql.com/downloads/) if you haven't already.
+2. Copy and paste the MySQL code into your local Xamp setup to create a new database.

+		> cd Database Code
+		> Copy the contents of the file
+		> Paste the contents of the file in your local database code

 2. Clone this repository and install its dependencies.

 		> git clone https://github.com/charliepluk/OpenTab.git OpenTab